pt1602/ShopwareDarkTheme/README.md

 # DarkTheme for Shopware

-A pretty basic DarkTheme for Shopware 6, which I build to mainly understand how [Composer/Packagist.org](https://packagist.org/) works.
+A pretty basic DarkTheme for Shopware 6, which I build to mainly to create my first [composer/Packagist.org](https://packagist.org/) package.

 ---